bayquen/bayquen/README.md

--💻 Brandon Bayquen is a CS student with proficiency in Python🐍 programming and a developing interest in AI and ML.
+-💻 Brandon Bayquen is a CS student with proficiency in Python🐍 programming pursuing a career in artificial intelligence.

 LinkedIn: https://www.linkedin.com/in/bayquen